 Kent Dance Ensemble to Perform at ACDA National Festival at Kennedy Center

 The School of Theatre and Dance is thrilled to announce that members of the Kent Dance Ensemble, under the artistic direction of assistant professor Gregory King, will perform the piece "Aftermath," a work by guest choreographer Catherine Meredith, at the American College Dance Association's National College Festival at the John F. Kennedy Center for the Performing Arts in Washington, D.C. in June.
+Kent State University is one of 30 universities chosen to perform.

 Students and faculty from the Kent State University School of Theatre and Dance attended the American College Dance Association's East-Central Conference March 10-12 at Ohio University where adjudicators chose 3 pieces from more than 40 entries to represent the region at ACDA's National College Festival.
 The conference's adjudicators – Tiffany Mills, George de la Pena, and Helanius Wilkins – selected "Aftermath" for its "beautifully crafterd choreography, richly layered with an emotionally effecting progression of dramatic development...[that was] passionately performed with dynamic musicality in costuming that effectively extended the movement."